 - 1. Documentation of the observations and results of each inspection, and prioritization of sites based on factors such as proximity to waterbodies, overall impact size of the project, on-site slopes, and history of past violations. - 2.
 Identification of the entity responsible for erosion and sediment control and BMPs for each site. - 3.
 Monthly inspections. - 4.
-Enforcement Procedures: - The Town has a written progressive enforcement policy to ensure construction sites are following local, state, and federal regulations and requirements, including the Town's regulations. - Fines may be assessed to ensure compliance.
+Enforcement Procedures: - the Town has a written progressive enforcement policy to ensure construction sites are in compliance with local, state, and federal regulations and requirements, including the Town's regulations. - fines, may be assessed to ensure compliance.